ansible/ansible/rst/playbooks.rst

 which is totally ok if the command is something like 'chmod' or 'setsebool', etc.

-Every task must have a name, which is included in the output from running the playbook.
+Every task should have a `name`, which is included in the output from running the playbook.
 This is output for humans, so it is nice to have reasonably good descriptions of each task step.
+If the name is not provided though, the string fed to 'action' will be used for output.

 Here is what a basic task looks like, as with most modules, the service module takes key=value arguments::